cryologger/glacier-velocity-tracker/README.md

 #### 2.1.1 Bill of materials

 The Cryologger GVT is built using almost exclusively using components from [SparkFun](https://www.sparkfun.com/), with a list of the main components shown below.
 For a more detailed bill of materials, including requirements for power and mounting of a complete deployable system, please see [ASSEMBLY.md](/Documentation/ASSEMBLY.md).

-**Table 1.** Components making up Cryologger GVT v2.2.1.
+**Table 1.** Main components making up Cryologger GVT.
 Prices are listed in USD and are current as of December 2023.
-Taxes and shipping are not included. <sup>1</sup>Denotes optional component.
+Taxes and shipping are not included.
 | Component | Product | Quantity | Cost (USD) |
 | --- | --- | :---: | :---: |
 | PCB | [Custom Cryologger Printed Circuit Board](https://jlcpcb.com) | 1 | $5.00 |